 Throw the sleds in the car and head to one of these sledding hills—we promise, they're worth the drive.

-...Or step up your sledding game and hit one of these snow tubing spots for some extra fast fun!
+Step up your sledding game and hit one of these snow tubing spots for some extra fast fun!

 Discover the wintertime secrets of The Cove, which features the city's only skating area on Charles River.

 Pack up the car and hit the road for an easy winter day trip.

-Winter Indoor Activities Near Boston
+Great Winter Indoor Activities Near Boston

 Indulge in a cup of steaming hot chocolate at one of our favorite spots for this cold-weather treat.